SBakerMmu/software-design/README.md

 ## Prerequisites
 - PowerShell 7 or later to run the .ps1 scripts (`pwsh -v` works).
 - Docker Desktop running and available in your PATH (`docker --version` works).
+- Powershell are written for running on Windows, with `RemoteSigned` permissions at `CurrentUser` scope.

+## Build

+To build the website locally run`.\buildsite.ps from the project root directory.